Hank the Angry Drunken Dwarf: First Stern Show appearance

 Hank asserted from his first on-air conversation with Stern that he be referred to as a dwarf and not a midget, and was quick to correct anyone who violated this rule, viewing it as an issue of respect.
 The name of Hank's character came about spontaneously during his first appearance.
-During that day's show, Howard Stern commented: "I've always wanted an angry, drunken dwarf on my program and now I've got one".
+During that day's show, Stern commented: "I've always wanted an angry, drunken dwarf on my program and now I've got one".
 A short time later he added, "Isn't this great?
 An angry dwarf, an angry drunken dwarf.
 Everything I've ever dreamed about."

 From his first appearance until his death five years later, Hank the Angry Drunken Dwarf became a popular character on the show.
 Never afraid to express himself, Hank would come across completely unguarded.
 In terms of being belligerent, Hank's manager Doug Z. Goodstein explained that this tended to only occur when Hank was really drunk and people would heckle him.
 He described Hank "as a relatively soft-spoken polite guy who quite often had a big smile on his face."
 Behind Hank's public persona, an underlying "good nature" tended to shine through, which fans seemed to recognize.
 During the first few years, Hank would take the bus from Boston each month as soon as he got his SSI disability check.
 Hank was a member of the show's Wack Pack and soon attracted a large informal fan base.

-Hank was not paid for his appearances on Howard Stern, but he said sometimes they would "slip [him] a little under the table."
+Hank was not paid for his appearances on the show, but he said sometimes they would "slip [him] a little under the table."
 Adding, "What do I need money for anyway?
 People fight to buy me drinks."